Stately Homes and Houses

 Captivating, water-fringed Ightham Mote is the most complete medieval country house in England.
 A tour reveals a painted Tudor ceiling, a tranquil lake, tower-views - and the only Grade I listed dog kennel in England!

-Heritage at Godinton House meanwhile spans the eras, from its medieval hall to a Jacobean exterior and a Georgian dining Room.
+Finally, Godinton House's history spans the eras, from its medieval hall to a Jacobean exterior and a Georgian dining room.